Uber, Lyft settle litigation involving top executives

 Uber also withdrew a subpoena on Monday in separate litigation over a data breach at Uber, which had targeted an Internet address assigned to Lyft’s chief technology officer (CTO), according to a court filing.

-Last year Reuters reported that the U.S. Department of Justice was pursuing a criminal investigation of a May 2014 data breach at Uber [UBER.UL], including an examination of whether any employees at competitor Lyft were involved.
+Last year Reuters reported that the U.S. Department of Justice was pursuing a criminal investigation of a May 2014 data breach at Uber, including an examination of whether any employees at competitor Lyft were involved.

 Lyft has said it found no evidence that any employee was involved in the breach.
 It is unclear what impact the civil settlements will have on that probe.